remykarem/remykarem.github.io/books-src/nutrition-workout-book/src/biology/organs/kidney.md

 * Filter **waste product**

-  Remove urea, creatinine, toxins from the blood
+  Remove urea (uric acid) (around 70% of urea is removed from the body), creatinine, toxins from the blood.

 * Maintain **fluid & electrolyte** balance